The Respiratory System

 • Sources:

-• Aspiration (infected material, food, necrotic tissue)
+• Aspiration (infected material, food)

 • Preceding infections (e.g., TB, bronchiectasis)